Air Fryer Pizza Rolls

 There are many factors to consider, including the size of your appliance as well as store bought versus homemade versions.

-That said, 5 minutes at 400°F seems to be the sweet spot for the frozen variety.
+That said, 5 minutes at 400°F seems to be the sweet spot for air frying pizza rolls from frozen.

 I highly recommend checking them 30 seconds before they are done just to be safe.
 Sometimes they aren’t fully sealed, so you should pull them early if any of them start to open up.

-It’s not a bad idea, especially with frozen foods, but I haven’t found it to make much of a difference.
+It’s not a bad idea, especially with frozen foods, but I haven’t found it to make much of a difference when air frying pizza rolls.

 While this isn’t usually a problem, sometimes it happens!
-Lightly brush a little olive oil on the basket before adding the food, or use a spray bottle instead.
+Lightly brush a little olive oil on the basket before you air fry pizza rolls, or use a spray bottle instead.

 Aerosolized cooking sprays are not safe as they can cause the basket to deteriorate over time.